 AI in Education

-This student resource was developed by the University of Sydney.
-It prompts students to consider the implications of using AI and where it can be useful.
-Although the policy wording is specific to Sydney, it may prove useful for developing your own instructions to students within a UoA context.
+This University of Sydney resources prompts students to consider the implications of using AI and where it can be useful.
+Although the policy is specific to Sydney, it may prove useful for developing your own instructions to students within a UoA context.

 A five-part video guide exploring the breakthrough and growth of AI (the disruption, ethics, and bias).

 Page updated 14/02/2024 (updated link to Gen-AI Usage Standard)